-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone with a near perfect FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You can qualify for a mortgage loan with a lower score, but the interest paid over time could be more than double that of an individual having a better FICO score.

-Staying on top of your FICO score is the best way to ease into buying a home.
-Call us at (813) 259-0000 and we can help you get on the right track to the home of your dreams.
+We're used to working with all tiers of credit scores.
+Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Improving your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+You want a stronger score, but how do you get there?
+Building your FICO score takes time.
+It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some methods to improve your credit score:

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Pay on time.
+Your FICO score plummets with every account that goes to collections.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a bank.

 - Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt taking up the balance a single card.
+But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have all of your debt taking up the balance one card.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of RE/MAX Bay to Bay, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of RE/MAX Bay to Bay, the loan process can be a stress-free experience so you, too, can achieve home ownership.